Moomins07/100-days-of-code/log.md

 ## Day 50: June 13, 2022

-**Today's Progress**: I completed sub-sections 94 & 95 'Variable Environment: Hoisting and The TDZ' and 'Hoisting and TDZ in Practice'.
+**Today's Progress**: I completed sub-sections 94 & 95.
+'Variable Environment: Hoisting and The TDZ' and 'Hoisting and TDZ in Practice'.

 **Thoughts**: It is clear that an understanding of 'Hoisting and The TDZ' is important.
 It is a lecture that I will return to in the future, but I am confident now however that I won't ever be using 'var' to declare my variables!
 'TDZ in practice' really displayed just how finicky JS can be when it comes to hoisting.
 I feel confident on the subject, but as mentioned above, I will be returning to the lectures to further solidify my understanding.

+## Day 51: June 14, 2022

+**Today's Progress**: I completed sub-sections 96, 97 and 98.
+'The this Keyword', 'The this Keyword in Practice' & 'Regular Functions vs. Arrow Functions'.

+**Thoughts**: It is clear that